enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    * - marine:medium_confidence
      - marine
      - medium_confidence
-     - moderate  evidence that the object is marine environment associated.
+     - Moderate  evidence that the object is marine environment associated.
      -
    * - marine:low_confidence
      - marine
      - low_confidence
-     - weak  evidence that the object is marine environment associated.
+     - Weak  evidence that the object is marine environment associated.
      -
    * -  terrestrial
      - terrestrial
      -
      - Some evidence that it is terrestrial(land) environment associated.
      - There will likely be other low level tags to provide context.
    * - terrestrial:high_confidence
      - terrestrial
      - high_confidence
      - Strong evidence that the object is terrestrial(land) environment associated.
      -
    * - terrestrial:medium_confidence
      - terrestrial
      - medium_confidence
-     - moderate  evidence that the object is terrestrial(land) environment associated.
+     - Moderate  evidence that the object is terrestrial(land) environment associated.
      -
    * - terrestrial:low_confidence
      - terrestrial
      - low_confidence
-     - weak evidence that the object is terrestrial(land) environment associated.
+     - Weak evidence that the object is terrestrial(land) environment associated.
-     -
-   * - datahub:metagenome
-     - datahub
-     - metagenome
-     - Is a metagenome and present in that Data Hub.
      -
    * - xref:arrayexpress
      - xref